 Venezuela tops Nicaragua 4-1 in WBC, is 3-0 in group play

-Venezuela was in position to reach the quarterfinals with a game to spare if the Dominican Republic defeated Israel later Tuesday in a matchup of teams with 1-1 records in Group D.
+Venezuela clinched Group D and reached the quarterfinals when the Dominican Republic defeated Israel later in the day.

-Suárez’s two-run single capped a three-run fourth that overcame a 1-0 deficit.
-Andrés Giménez’s run-scoring single tied the score, and Suárez’s lined a ball to right-center that scored Santander and Giménez.
+Suárez’s two-run single capped a three-run fourth inning that overcame a 1-0 deficit.
+Andrés Giménez’s run-scoring single tied the score, and Suárez lined a ball to right-center that scored Santander and Giménez.

 Santander added an RBI double in the fifth.